- Adobe Premiere User Guide

 Chroma Key in Adobe Premiere Pro: How to do Green Screen Keying

 Those who are new to this editing world must be curious to know about what is the Chroma Key processing and how it is done.
 Chroma Key, also called a Green-screen key, is actually the process of replacing background color of a video with another desired background to make videos more appealing.
 Adobe Premiere Pro platform allows easy editing options for such type of changes with its great tool named as "Ultra Key".
-You can use this tool if you are using a version CS5 or later.
+Premiere Pro features the Chroma Key ability after CS5 and later versions.
+In this article, we will show you how to do Chroma key in Premiere Pro and some tips for getting a perfect Chroma Key effect.

 You May Also Like: How to Edit YouTube Videos with Adobe Premiere Pro >>

-If you are a beginner then you may find this task difficult on Premiere Pro platform.
+If you are a beginner then you may find using Premiere Pro to change green screen background is a little complicated .
 The complexity of this software tool may take all your excitement and the classic chroma key effect may turn out to be a complete mess.
 Don't worry!
-If you want to make eye catching videos with green screen then you can access many other user friendly tools.
+If you want to make eye catching videos with green screen then you can access many other easy-to-use tools.
 One of the best recommendations for beginners is Wondershare Filmora.
+You can check the video tutorial below to check how to use Filmora to composite a green screen video.

 The article below will help you to know about how chroma key effect can be used in Premiere Pro platform.